 The story of Purim takes place more that 2500 years ago:

 Three years later Ahasuerus throws the feast which leads to his wife Vashti's execution.
-A beauty pageant is orchestrated to find a new wife for the king; Esther is chosen to be the new queen; Haman is named prime minister; and in Nissan of the year 3404 (357 BCE) the "Final Solution" decree is issued.
+A beauty pageant is orchestrated to find a new wife for the king;

-Haman is hanged only a few days later, but the Jewish victory against their enemies occurs on the 13th of Adar the next year (356 BCE).
+Haman is hanged only a few days later, but the Jewish victory against their enemies occurs on the 13th of

 In the year 3408 (353 BCE), King Darius, son of Ahasuerus and Esther, allows the Jews to return to Israel and build the second Holy Temple.